Albee Township, Michigan: Best Neighborhood Pockets + Pros/Cons for Newcomers — Should You Move Here?

 Property Taxes in Albee Township

-Property taxes in Albee Township follow Michigan’s statewide system.
+Property taxes in Albee Township follow Michigan’s statewide millage system.

-According to the Michigan Department of Treasury, property taxes are calculated using taxable value and local millage rates approved by voters.
-These millage rates fund schools, county services, and township operations.
+According to the Michigan Department of Treasury, property taxes are based on taxable value and local millage rates approved by voters.
+Taxable value increases are generally capped under Proposal A, with certain exceptions.

 Things to Do & Lifestyle